Neurogenetics and Molecular Medicine

 Area/Field of expertise

-Our spirit of inquiry focuses on the developing brain and its projection in paediatric precision medicine and in human biological development.
-We conduct translational research into diagnostic and therapeutic innovation of neurological and cognitive-behavioural genetic disorders.
+Our interest is the developing brain and its projection in pediatric precision medicine and in the biological development of people.
+The group carries out translational research in diagnostic and therapeutic innovation of neurological and developmental genetic disorders.

-In 2018, together with the Department of Genetic and Molecular Medicine and IPER, we established the Translational Diagnostic Programme, which includes precision phenotyping, genetic and genomic analysis and the biological study of the impact of genetic variants and new genes on diseases.
-Meanwhile in the laboratory, we use patient fibroblasts and cell and animal models for pathophysiological studies aimed at elucidating the primary cause of diseases, identifying biomarkers for clinical use and developing therapeutic procedures.
+Since 2018 we have established the Translational Diagnostic and Therapy Program which includes precision phenotyping, genetic and genomic analysis, and the molecular and cellular biological study of the impact of genetic variants and new genes in the disease.
+In addition, in the laboratory we use fibroblasts from patients and cell and animal models for pathophysiological studies aimed at understanding the primary cause of diseases, the identification of biomarkers for clinical use and molecular targets, and the development of therapeutic procedures.

 Group members